-Based on this feedback, Shalom researched and adopted Schoolbox as our main learning management system.
-In 2021, Schoolbox was used across the school to share resources, lesson outlines, communicate news items etc. with students.
+Since 2021, Shalom adopted Schoolbox as our main learning management system and is used across the school to share resources, lesson outlines, communicate news items etc. with students.
 This was extended in 2022 to include assessment and to give parents access to Schoolbox.
-Furthermore, Shalom released a phone app that links with Schoolbox for use by students, staff and parents.
-It is planned that throughout 2023 and beyond that further functionality of Schoolbox will be adopted.
+Furthermore, Shalom released a phone app that links with Schoolbox for use by students, staff and parents which has seen excellent uptake by all parties.
+In 2023, further functionality of Schoolbox has been utilized such as the Pastoral Care module and integration with Clipboard.

-In addition, a number of teaching & learning platforms are used to support learning in the classroom such as Education Perfect, Atomi, Reading Plus and Maths Pathways.
+In addition, a number of teaching & learning platforms are used to support learning in the classroom such as Education Perfect, Atomi, Delta Maths and Edrolo among others.
 IT is also used to assist teachers through the use of TrackOne to collect data on students in order to target delivery of the curriculum to individuals more effectively and Classwize to allow teachers to monitor students' computer activity within their classroom.
 All teachers are able to access the school network through Foldr, which allows teachers to plan lessons etc. from home, rather than having to be on the premises to access electronic resources.
+These are just some examples of the many ways IT is integrated into Shalom life.